PlexiBot/documentation/commands/admin/softban.md

 This command will kick the user `Spammer#5429` with the reason `Spamming` and removes its messages posted in the last 7 days.

 ## Permission
-This command require the `admin.softban` permission node.
+This command requires the `admin.softban` permission node.
 ```
 +perms add Moderators admin.softban
 ```